-Any officer, director, or ex-officio board member may be removed from office by majority approval of the board.
+Any Officer, Director, or Ex-Officio Board Member may be removed from office by majority approval of the Board.
 Reasons for removal include but are not limited to: lack of performance, conflict of interest, actions or behavior that reflect poorly on the Association or that violate its goals and mission.
 The removed member will be replaced per the Vacated Positions procedures outlined in V.D.

 Vacated Positions.
 The President shall nominate replacement Officers and Directors to complete terms of office of those that vacate or are removed from their positions.
-A majority approval of the board is required to confirm replacements to the board.
-If there is little time remaining in the term, if a replacement cannot be found, or for other reasons approved by a majority of the board, the Vice President may assume the duties of the vacated office for the remainder of the term.
+A majority approval of the Board is required to confirm replacements to the Board.
+If there is little time remaining in the term, if a replacement cannot be found, or for other reasons approved by a majority of the Board, the Vice President may assume the duties of the vacated office for the remainder of the term.
 If the President vacates their position, the Vice President shall immediately assume their responsibilities and authority for the rest of that term.
-The Secretary shall form a committee to nominate a replacement Vice President to fill out the remainder of that board’s term.
-The replacement Vice President must receive majority approval of the board.
-The replacement President and replacement Vice President must stand for election at the next soonest scheduled Association member election.
+The Secretary shall form a committee to nominate a replacement Vice President to fill out the remainder of that Board’s term.
+The replacement Vice President must receive majority approval of the Board.
+The replacement President and replacement Vice President must stand for election at the next soonest scheduled Association Member election.

 Board Duties.
-Note that a highly collaborative board is desired, with individual directors and officers routinely working together as a team to achieve Association goals.
+Note that a highly collaborative Board is desired, with individual Directors and Officers routinely working together as a team to achieve Association goals.
 See appendix 1 for a depiction of the Board.

 President: Provides vision and sets goals and objectives for the organization.
 The President is the principal representative and spokesperson for the organization.
 The President chairs Association meetings and Board of Directors meetings.
 The President approves programs and arrangements for membership meetings and activities.
-The president also approves expenditures of organization funds.
-When needed, the President breaks ties in board voting.
+The President also approves expenditures of organization funds.
+When needed, the President breaks ties in Board voting.

 Vice President: Performs the function of the President in his/her absence, overseas major programs and events, and performs other duties as assigned by the President.
-Serves as primary back-up for directors temporarily unable to fulfill their responsibilities.
+Serves as primary back-up for Directors temporarily unable to fulfill their responsibilities.

 Secretary: Records and maintains the minutes of the Board meetings and of the Association business conducted at membership meetings.
-Reviews and maintains the Association's Contract files, By-Laws, filings, and records.
+Reviews and maintains the Association's contract files, By-Laws, filings, and records.
 Oversees the annual election process and chairs the Board nomination committee.

 Treasurer: Custodian of the DaytonDefense funds.
 The Treasurer is responsible for paying bills after approval by the Board of Directors.
 Submits the prior yearend Treasurer's Report in February and as requested by the President.
 The Treasurer prepares an annual budget for the following year at the December Board meeting and maintains the budget throughout the year, providing a financial status briefing each month and as required.

 Legal Advisor: Advises the President and Board on the legal implications of Association actions and decisions and on legal matters.
 Ensures that the Association is appropriately insured, reviewing and recommending appropriate insurance types and levels.
-Reviews all association by-laws and governance for legal compliance.
+Reviews all Association By-Laws and governance for legal compliance.
 Assists the Board in retaining legal counsel should the need arise.